 - Laws governing Board operations

-- o Chapter 1103, Texas Occupations Code
+- Chapter 1103, Texas Occupations Code

 - Chapter 1104, Texas Occupations Code

-- o Chapter 1105, Texas Occupations Code TREC / TALCB SDSI Act
+- Chapter 1105, Texas Occupations Code TREC / TALCB SDSI Act

 - Title XI of FIRREA

 - ASC Policy Statements

-- o Federal Rules, Criteria, and Standards
+- Federal Rules, Criteria, and Standards

-- o TALCB Rules and Rulemaking Authority, including scope and limitations
+- TALCB Rules and Rulemaking Authority, including scope and limitations

 - Texas Open Meetings Act

 - Texas Public Information Act

 - Texas Administrative Procedure Act

 - Antitrust Laws

 - Conflict of interest, disclosure, and other laws relating to public officials

 - Financial Management of TALCB

 - Annual Budget

 - Reserves and Investments

 - TREC TALCB MOU

 - ASC Compliance Review

 - Audits

 - TALCB Policies

 Every new Board member must complete specific trainings within certain statutory timeframes.
 The first two required trainings are published by the Office of the Attorney General and can be found here.
 They provide detailed information regarding Open Government, including the Public Information Act and Open Meetings Act, and must be completed within 90 days after the date that you assume your responsibilities as a member of the Board.
 Tex.
 Gov't.
 Code §551.005; Tex.
 Gov't.
-Code §551.005; Tex.
-Gov't.
 Code §552.012.
-When you have completed these courses, please-email a copy of your course completion certificates to the TALCB Recording Secretary.
+When you have completed these courses, please email a copy of your course completion certificates to the TALCB Recording Secretary.

 The third required training course is published by the Comptroller of Public Accounts (CPA) and can be found here.
 Tex.
 Gov't.
 Code §656.053.
 This training details the ethical and professional responsibilities associated with state contracting.
 It must be completed promptly upon appointment.
 To complete this training, please review the Governing Bodies Webinar PDF, located here.
-When you have completed the course, please forward the form to the CPA email address provided on the acknowledgement form and <a href="mailto:also:emailto:a
+When you have completed the course, please forward the form to the CPA email address provided on the acknowledgement form and also email a copy of your completed course certificate to the TALCB Recording Secretary.